Veridi, Pragma, Praxis

 I represent an organization - Mission, governance, impact potential, and partnership opportunities.

 Sources are ranked, not trusted.
-A four-tier hierarchy classifies every piece of evidence.
+A four-tier hierarchy classifies every piece of evidence across all three products.
 Multiple low-quality sources cannot substitute for one high-quality source; structural confidence caps enforce this.

 Institutions can degrade (or improve).
 An Institutional Reliability Index tracks when formerly authoritative sources have been compromised by political interference or defunding.
-A source that was Tier 1 last year may be Tier 3 today.
+A source that was Tier 1 last year may be Tier 3 today; the IRI is shared infrastructure across all three products.

 Everything is auditable.
-The full methodology is open for inspection.
+Each product’s methodology is documented and available on request.
 Every assessment shows its evidence, source tiers, confidence reasoning, and any gaming flags detected.
+The calibration feedback loop (v1.3) closes the loop between user-reported outcomes and methodology calibration without ever auto-modifying methodology files.